mgibowski/mgibowski.dev/content/_index.md

 ## 👋 Hi, Welcome to my website

-I'm Michał Gibowski, software engineer developing web applications using Scala and Elixir.
+I'm Michał Gibowski, a software engineer developing web applications using Scala and Elixir.

 I created this website to share engineering tips through [blog posts](/blog/).
 This site doesn't use cookies and doesn't store any personal information about its visitors.